 The original pack purchase screens lacked clarity, making it difficult for players to assess value and didn’t provide compelling motivation to purchase.

-Pack purchase screen presenting value prominently, themed based on content.
+Pack purchase screen now presents value prominently, themed based on content.

 Top up currencies without leaving the flow